 Joshua Chamberlain Memorial Fund

-February 24, 2014, will be the 100th anniversary of the death of Civil War veteran Joshua Lawrence Chamberlain.
-In remembrance of this historic anniversary, the Joshua Chamberlain Society and joshualawrencechamberlain.com will be starting a memorial fund to honor this warrior's memory while helping modern-day wounded warriors.
+In remembrance of these historic anniversaries, the Joshua Chamberlain Society and joshualawrencechamberlain.com will be starting a memorial fund to honor this warrior's memory while helping modern-day wounded warriors.

 to learn more.

 The cost for obtaining many of these documents has been anywhere from $5 to $70 plus website fees and time and effort to track them down.